Michcioperz/hugoblog/content/_index.en.md

 contentOnly = true
 +++

-**Hi, my name is Michał Sidor, and I go by Michcioperz on the web.**
+**Hi, my name is Michalina Sidor, and I go by Michcioperz on the web.**
 I am a programmer and a Computer Science MSc student at University of Warsaw.
-I use he/him and they/them pronouns.
+I use she/her pronouns.

 **Throughout my career** I've mostly been tinkering with web development (in Python) and server administration.
 While this